htw-inka/quartz-composition-player/Source/QuartzCompositionPlayer/README.txt

     Substitude <path> with a path or URL to the file's location. (required) Optional Parameters are:
         width:<value>
-            Use any pixel value > 0 or use "auto" if you want the width to adjust to height and keep aspect ratio.
+            Substitude <value> with an integer value > 0 or "auto" if you want the width to adjust to height and keep aspect ratio.
-            Use "full" if you want to use the full window width.
-(Default: "auto") height:<value>
+            Substitude <value> with "full" if you want to use the full window width. (default: width:auto) height:<value>
-            Use any pixel value > 0 or use "auto" if you want the height to adjust to width and keep aspect ratio.
-(Default: "auto")
+            Substitude <value> with an integer value > 0 or "auto" if you want the height to adjust to width and keep aspect ratio. (default: height:auto)
-            Use "full" if you want to use the full window height.
-(Default: "auto")
+            Substitude <value> with "full" if you want to use the full window height. (default: height:auto)
-        Beware: If both width and height are set to "auto" aspect ratio will be kept by scaling the image to fit the window in both dimensions.
+        Beware: If both width:value> and height:<value> are set to "auto" aspect ratio will be kept by scaling the image to fit the window in both dimensions.
-                If both width and height are set to "full" aspect ratio will be lost by scaling the image to fit the entire window.
+                If both width:<value> and height:<value> are set to "full" aspect ratio will be lost by scaling the image to fit the entire window.

 -video={path:<path>,<optionalParameter>:<optinalValue>,...}
     Displays a movie file.
 The video has to be a QuickTime movie in MOV format.
     Substitude <path> with a path or URL to the file's location. (required) Optional Parameters are:
         width:<value>
-            Use any pixel value > 0 or use "auto" if you want the width to adjust to height and keep aspect ratio.
+            Substitude <value> with an integer value > 0 or "auto" if you want the width to adjust to height and keep aspect ratio.
-            Use "full" if you want to use the full window width.
+            Substitude <value> with "full" if you want to use the full window width.
 (Default: "auto") height:<value>
-            Use any pixel value > 0 or use "auto" if you want the height to adjust to width and keep aspect ratio.
+            Substitude <value> with an integer value > 0 or "auto" if you want the height to adjust to width and keep aspect ratio.
 (Default: "auto")
-            Use "full" if you want to use the full window height.
+            Substitude <value> with "full" if you want to use the full window height.
 (Default: "auto")
-            Beware: If both width and height are set to "auto" aspect ratio will be kept by scaling the image to fit the window in both dimensions.
+            Beware: If both width:<value> and height:<value> are set to "auto" aspect ratio will be kept by scaling the image to fit the window in both dimensions.
-                    If both width and height are set to "full" aspect ratio will be lost by scaling the image to fit the entire window. loops:<value>
+                    If both width:<value> and height:<value> are set to "full" aspect ratio will be lost by scaling the image to fit the entire window. loops:<value>
-            Use an integer bigger than 0 to set how often the movie should be played.
-If not set or with an integer less or equal to 0 the movie will be looped as long as the application is running. rate:<value>
+            Substitude <value> with an integer > 0 to set how often the movie should be played.
+If not set or with an integer less or equal to 0 the movie will be looped as long as the application is running. (default: loops:0) rate:<value>
-            Use a decimal number to set the playback speed of the video.
-0.0 meaning pause, 1.0 meaning normal playback speed, -1.0 meaning reverse playback, 2.0 meaning double playback speed. start:<value>
+            Substitude <value> with a decimal number to set the playback speed of the video. rate:0.0 meaning pause, rate:1.0 meaning normal playback speed, rate:-1.0 meaning reverse playback, rate:2.0 meaning double playback speed. (default: rate:1.0) start:<value>
-            Use a positiv decimal number between zero and the duration of your movie to set the time stamp where the movie playback should start.
+            Substitude <value> with a positiv decimal number between 0 and the duration of your movie to set the time stamp where the movie playback should start.
-            Negative values will be ignored.
-If the value exeeds the total movie duration this value will be ignored.
+            Values < 0 will be ignored.
+If the value exeeds the total movie duration it will be ignored.
-            Set to "0" or don't set to start at the beginning of the video. duration:<value>
+            Set to "0" or don't set to start at the beginning of the video. (default: start:0.0) duration:<value>
-            Use a positiv decimal number bigger than zero to set the duration the movie should be played starting either at the time set via start:<value> command or at the beginning of the video.
-If you set this to "0" the value set for start will be ingnored and the whole video will be played.
-If the sum of the start time and the duration time exeed the movie duration this option will be ignored.
+            Substitude <value> with a positiv decimal number > 0 to set the duration the movie should be played starting either at the time set via start:<value> command or at the beginning of the video.
+If set to "0" the argument start:value will be ingnored and the whole video will be played.
+If the sum of start:<value> and duration:<value> exeeds the movie duration this option will also be ignored.